-Cravings.
-Sweet tooths after dinner.
+A sweet tooth after dinner.
 Pizza and beer on a Sunday night during the football game.
 A pint of ice cream when you’re feeling blue.
 Buttery popcorn and candy at the movies.
-We all have our cravings and the reasons we indulge them.
+We all have food cravings…and reasons why we indulge them.

-Cravings can be healthy… some people crave a long endurance run for that runner’s high and sense of accomplishment, or a day at the spa for much needed relaxation, or a big salad after a week of traveling and eating out.
+And sure, cravings can be healthy!
+Some people crave a long endurance run for that runner’s high, or a day at the spa for much needed relaxation, or a big salad after a week of traveling and eating out.
 But there are also the more unhealthy cravings, like when you mindlessly crush a bag of chips when you’re stressed.

-According to Applied Behavioral Analysis psychology, positive and negative reinforcement impacts behavior.
-It goes something like this: trigger, behavior, reward.
-In food terms, hunger is the trigger, eat is the behavior, satisfaction is the reward.
+Both positive and negative reinforcements impact behavior.
+It goes something like this: trigger > behavior > reward.
+In food terms, hunger is the trigger, eating is the behavior, satisfaction is the reward.

 When you deprive the body, the body works harder to make you more hungry and simultaneously holds onto fat.
 Periods of under-eating or caloric restriction create a physiological drive to eat — and often it’s to eat high-fat, high-sugar foods because they are the most caloric dense.

-Combine this with the aforementioned habit loops and those cravings have no chance but to be indulged.
+Combine this with the aforementioned habit loops, and those food cravings have no chance but to be indulged.
 So how can you cut your calories and not mess up your hormones?
 Eat real foods most often, but be flexible to allow yourself indulgent foods in moderation and in small portions.

 For the body to function optimally, quality sleep is required nightly and in the right amounts for the individual.
-Unhealthy sleep habits can lead to a cascade of health issues including obesity, diabetes, depression, and altered hormonal function and not getting adequate sleep can put you at risk for indulging in higher fat and more carbohydrate-rich foods.
+Unhealthy sleep habits can lead to a cascade of health issues including weight gain, depression, and altered hormonal function.
+And not getting adequate sleep can put you at risk for indulging in higher fat and more carbohydrate-rich foods.

 Start squashing sleep-related cravings by establishing a healthier bedtime routine.
 Don’t lie in bed with your phone, computer, or TV on and instead meditate, pray, or read a book to quiet the mind.
 Keep the lights low and electronics off at least an hour before bedtime.
 Yes, this includes your phone.